jdereg/java-util/README.md

 n-cube can be used free for personal use.

 Version History
+* 2.7.5
+ * Added ability to turn Set<Long> into Map<String, Object> coordinate that will retrieve cell described by Set<Long>.
+Useful for n-cube editor.
 * 2.7.4
  * Bug fix: reloading n-cubes now clears all of its internal caches, thereby allowing reloading Groovy code without server restarts.
  * Bug fix: NCubeManager was not rethrowing the exception when a bad URL was passed to setBaseResourceUrls().